Speak to an Advisor Now

 What Is a Dialectical Behavior Therapy Program?

-Similar to cognitive behavioral therapy, psychologist Dr. Marsha M. Linehan pioneered dialectical behavior therapy as a dynamic treatment that aims to eliminate and overcome negative and damaging emotions and behaviors caused by substance abuse.
-Medical experts assist participants in creating a positive mindset that builds the foundation for their recovery journey.
+Dr. Marsha M. Linehan pioneered dialectical behavior therapy as a dynamic treatment that aims to eliminate and overcome negative and damaging emotions.
+Medical experts assist participants in creating a positive mindset that builds the foundation for their healing journey.

 Initially, DBT was developed to help people dealing with suicidal thoughts.
 In time, it was found to yield effective results in treating borderline personality disorder and severe personality disorder—all conditions that are notoriously difficult to treat.
-Since it targets those with a subpar ability to handle tough emotions, DBT has also been applied to those struggling with addiction.
+DBT has also been applied to those struggling with other mental health disorders and addiction.
 DBT’s capacity to help a large number of people makes it a top choice for treating those with a dual diagnosis.

-The word dialectic means investigating the truth of opinions.
-Keeping this in mind, one can determine that the duty of the therapist is to look within the participant to understand the feelings, opinions, and thoughts that should be acted upon.
+The word “dialectic” means investigating the truth of opinions.
+The duty of the therapist is to help the client understand which feelings, opinions, and thoughts should be acted upon, and which shouldn’t.

 People who receive this type of mental health therapy may attend group classes, individual sessions, or a combination of both.
-Journaling is also encouraged to keep track of the participant’s new skills.
+Journaling is also encouraged so the client can keep track of their new skills.

-There are four major areas emphasized in dialectical behavior therapy, including:
+There are a few major areas emphasized in dialectical behavior therapy, including:

 - Acceptance and validation of current behaviors